cwinters/korra/README.md

 ## Limitations

-Test runs generally don't tax your system too much.
-They could be CPU bound or memory bound, but it's much more likely that you'll run into limits on file descriptors -- for every concurrent session we have one filehandle open, plus potentially one network handle.
+Test runs generally don't tax your system too much, unless you're running many tens or hundreds of thousands of concurrent sessions.
+While it's possible for them to be CPU bound or memory bound it's much more likely that you'll run into limits on file descriptors -- for every concurrent session we have one filehandle open, plus potentially one network handle.

 On a UNIX system you can get and set the current soft-limit values for a user: